pyblosxom/pyblosxom/docs/dev_architecture.rst

   and the methods that handle the the actual request.

-The PyBlosxom request lifecycle starts with the web-server executing ``pyblosxom.cgi``.
+The PyBlosxom request lifecycle starts with the web server executing ``pyblosxom.cgi``.

 1. ``pyblosxom.cgi`` loads ``config.py``